jay-b-harlow/P2-vscode-extensions/spin2/README.md

 ## Feature: Code Formatting

-This version of the spin2 extension now supports code formatting for spin2 and pasm2.
+This version of the spin2 extension now supports **manual code formatting** for spin2 and pasm2.

 Key features are:

-- Supports configurable tabstops per section as does Propeller Tool.
+- Configurable tabstops per section like Propeller Tool.
 - Adds support for single line indent/outdent
+    - Pressing `Tab` moves the cursor to the next spin2 tab stop
+    - Pressing `Shift+Tab` moves the cursor to the previous spin2 tab stop

 ## Known Issues